Combining the Rules

 Expand

 Here, you have two options.
-The first is to multiply the two parentheses, and then multiply each term in the resulting expression with 2.
-The other is to first multiply each term in the first pair of parentheses with 2, and then multiply the resulting expression with the other pair of parentheses.
-I’ll show you both, the first method first:
+The first is to multiply the two parentheses together, and then multiply each term in the resulting expression by 2.
+The other is to first multiply each term in the first pair of parentheses by 2, and then multiply the resulting expression by the other pair of parentheses.
+Let’s take a look at both.
+The first method:

 Example 2